Stadium station (Sound Transit): History

 Stadium station was not part of the initial Link light rail route approved in 1996, but was created as part of "Route C1" added to Central Link (now the 1 Line) by the Sound Transit Board in 1998.
 The routing included an at-grade section parallel to the SODO Busway and a tunnel under Beacon Hill, with stations at South Royal Brougham Way, South Lander Street and under Beacon Hill.
 While "Route C1" was selected as the final Central Link route in 1999, the station at South Royal Brougham Way was deferred, except for the construction of the platform and supports required for an infill station.
 The Sound Transit Board began studying the re-addition of a station at Royal Brougham Way in late 2004 and approved construction of the newly renamed Stadium station on January 13, 2005, using $3.7 million in surplus funds after bids for the construction of Link Light Rail were lower than budgeted.

 Construction of Stadium station began with the laying of the first rails for Central Link, between Holgate and Lander streets, in August 2005.
 The station itself was built by Kiewit Pacific in less than a year, with opening ceremonies for Stadium and SODO stations held on May 30, 2006, celebrating the completion of the first two Central Link stations.
 Light rail testing on the 1.3 mi, at-grade SoDo segment began in March 2007, and ended in February 2008.
-Regular Link service from Seattle to Tukwila began on July 18, 2009, including the use of its pocket track to store extra trains serving a sellout friendly match between the Seattle Sounders and Chelsea at Qwest Field.
+Regular Link service from Seattle to Tukwila began on July 18, 2009, including the use of its pocket track to store extra trains serving a sellout friendly match between Seattle Sounders FC and Chelsea at Qwest Field.

+The tracks crossing Royal Brougham Way sank by 3 in due to ground settling and caused Link trains to be limited to 5 to 10 mph.
+A track replacement began in August 2023 with trains on the 1 Line suspended for one weekend and single-tracking for several days afterward.

 Station layout

 Stadium station consists of a single 400 ft, at-grade island platform accessible via an entrance at its north end, 130 ft from South Royal Brougham Way.
 The platform itself has a width of 30 ft to accommodate event crowds at Lumen Field (formerly CenturyLink Field) and T-Mobile Park (formerly Safeco Field).
 A pocket track located south of the station was built to store extra trains that are deployed after major sporting events.

-The station's pictogram is a depiction of the Olympic Torch, a representation of sporting culture.
-It was created by Christian French as part of the Stellar Connections series and its points represent nearby destinations, including the two stadiums.
+The station's former pictogram was a depiction of the Olympic Torch, a representation of sporting culture.
+It was created by Christian French as part of the Stellar Connections series and its points represented nearby destinations, including the two stadiums.
+The pictogram series was retired in 2024 and replaced by station numbers.